 For example, the key cells that are affected when Type 2 diabetes initially develops (due to hyperglycemia and hyperinsulinemia) are not the pancreatic beta cells, although pancreatic beta cell dysfunction is discussed in detail as a major factor of Type 2 diabetes pathology and pathogenesis.

 The key cells that are directly affected by Type 2 diabetes include the red blood cells and tissue cells of the muscle, fat, and liver.
-These tissue cells are designed to take glucose (sugar) out of the blood, pull it into the cells and convert it to energy (ATP).
+These tissue cells are designed to take glucose (sugar) out of the blood, pull it into the cells and convert it to energy (ATP) -- this is known as carbohydrate metabolism.

 The body responds to this situation (of rising blood glucose levels) by signaling the pancreas to produce more insulin, causing insulin levels in the blood to become too high.
 This condition is known as hyperinsulinemia.

-The cells in the liver also become insulin resistant and respond by making too much blood sugar.
-Because blood sugar is not absorbed by the cells, it stays in the blood, causing blood sugar levels to rise even further.
+The cells in the liver also become insulin resistant and respond by making too much blood glucose.
+Because blood glucose is not absorbed by the cells, it stays in the blood, causing blood glucose levels to rise even further.
 This condition is known as hyperglycemia.

 Red blood cells are damaged due to the high glucose levels, as sugar molecules are attached (glycated) to the exterior part of the red blood cells, forming a crystalline (coarse) crust.